DHTMLX/gantt-docs/data/desktop/task_types.md

 You can [add a custom type](desktop/task_types.md#creatingacustomtype) and specify for it an appropriate structure of the lightbox as well.

+To go into details on a lightbox configuration, you can read the desktop/edit_form.md chapter.

 Creating a custom type
 -----------------------------------------------